-How should lawyers respond?
+How should lawyers and the legal profession respond?

 With 16,000 paid subscribers, including more than 2,800 corporate in-house counsel, The Texas Lawbook is establishing an open forum for lawyers, general counsel, law professors and judges to provide thoughtful, substantive responses to seven questions in our survey.
 The questions address how firms should handle governmental inquiries into law firms’ handling of such matters, including pro bono immigration defense, diversity and inclusion and alleged government overreach in other areas.